 The logic is pretty straightforward here: Nietzsche attacked Socrates and the moral order; Pierce loves Nietzsche, and Pierce was advocating white nationalism in America.
 So, where was Pierce really leading his followers?
 Could it be that Pierce’s white nationalism is essentially an extension of Nietzschean ideology?

 And if so, could it be that Pierce’s movement was infected by a diabolical worldview that categorically rejects the moral law and order and substitutes “The Superman”?
 If that also is plausible, then could it be that Pierce’s white nationalism metaphysically leads to madness, chaos, and sometimes moral and spiritual death?
 Could it be that Pierce’s white nationalism was born out of a worldview that was hatched in a demonic pact and a sexually transmitted disease known as syphilis?
-Pierce married no less than five times, and I wonder if he was trying to extra some objectivity or the Superman from that enterprise.
+Pierce married no less than five times, and I wonder if he was trying to extract some objectivity or the Superman from that enterprise.

 When asked the question, “The Superman—what does that concept mean to you?”
 Pierce responded: